my-LinkedIn/project-euler/README.md

-# A glimpse of Factor
+# A glimpse of Factor or solving problem almost with oneliner code

 [Factor](https://factorcode.org) is a concatenative, stack-based programming language with high-level features.